MiraCosta College works to make sure all students feel welcomed and have the tools

 The Deferred Action for Childhood Arrivals (DACA) program was established by the U.S. Department of Homeland Security (DHS) in June 2012.
-Under this program, individuals meeting specified requirements can apply to have a deportation action deferred for two years, subject to renewal for an additional two years.
+Under this program, individuals meeting specified requirements can apply to have a deportation action deferred and employment authorization for two years, subject to renewal for an additional two years.
 Students under DACA are considered by DHS to be lawfully present in the United States during the period of deferred action.

 Tuition / Fees and Financial Aid Eligibility for DACA Students